dwcaress/MB-System/src/surf/README.md

 - the math-lib 'libm.a'
 - the library with the xdr-routines

-In order to build the library and the example programms on a specific Unix system, please adapt the Makefiles in the directory 'libsrc' and in the directory 'examples' first: uncomment the compile and link options for the used Unix system and use
+In order to build the library and the example programs on a specific Unix system, please adapt the Makefiles in the directory 'libsrc' and in the directory 'examples' first: uncomment the compile and link options for the used Unix system and use